Lamden-Standards/LST001/README.md

 ## Methods

 ### **seed**
 This is the constructor method for smart contract.
-We will user it to mint an initial token supply.
+We will use it to mint an initial token supply.

 - Decorator: @construct
 - Public: `False`